-- Temperature control: Foods that provide a good environment for the growth of the bacteria that cause food borne illness are called potentially hazardous foods.
+Foods that provide a good environment for the growth of the bacteria that cause food borne illness are called time/temperature control for safety (TCS)* foods.
 The bacteria grow quickly in "the danger zone," 41°F to 135°F of these foods.
-Therefore, these foods must be cooked to temperatures that will kill the bacteria, then kept hot (over 135°) until served, or kept cold (under 41°) until served.
+Therefore, these foods must be cooked to temperatures that will kill the bacteria, then kept hot (over 135°F) until served, or kept cold (under 41°F) until served.

 There are some safe food handling practices that, if not done properly, are more likely to lead to food borne illnesses.
 The inspector specifically observes and documents these food handling practices during the inspection.
 If any of these most risky practices are not done properly, the establishment is given a red critical violation on the inspection, the risk is taken care of immediately, and the manager is taught the correct procedure or method.
 Based on the risk caused by the violation, a return inspection and education will be done.
 Finally, if a food establishment hasn't improved its practices after additional education and direction, the establishment will be closed.